Post Summary: How To Get To Secret Beach in Oregon (Directions, Tips + Photos)

 The trail starts out under a cover of lush coastal woods.
 Nearly right away, you will decline in elevation.
-The trail from Secret Beach parking lot is wide, located on the left side of the parking lot.
+The trail from the Secret Beach parking lot is wide, located on the left side of the parking lot.
 The trail is steep and is prone to be very slippery in wet weather.
 Watch your step!

-Along the way, you’ll hear a waterfall and walk under a canopy of coastal trees, false lily of the valley, and Oregon iris.
+Along the way, you’ll hear a waterfall and walk under a canopy of coastal trees, the false lily of the valley, and Oregon iris.
 It won’t take long to reach the bottom, and the beautiful ocean views are nearly immediate!